 \section{Conclusion}

-We have introduced a novel way of estimating the intrinsic dimension of a text sample.
-We find that this dimension is approximately the same for all human-written samples in a given language, while texts produced by modern LLMs have lower dimension in average, which allows us to construct an artificial text detector.
+In this work, we have introduced a novel approach to estimating the intrinsic dimension of a text sample.
+We find that this dimension is approximately the same for all human-written samples in a given language, while texts produced by modern LLMs have lower dimension on average, which allows us to construct an artificial text detector.
 Our comprehensive experimental study proves the robustness of this classifier to domain shift, model shift, and adversarial attacks.
-We believe that we have discovered a new interesting feature of neural text representations that should be studied further.
+We believe that we have discovered a new interesting feature of neural text representations that warrants further study.